giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 ---
-linkTitle: Configure OIDC with Dex to access your clusters
+linkTitle: OIDC with Dex to access your clusters
 title: Configure OIDC with Dex to access your clusters
 description: A general explanation on how to install and configure Dex to work as authenticator mechanism to provide OpenID tokens.
 weight: 100